History of Paraguay: Jesuit missions among the Guaraní

 The Guaraní people of eastern Paraguay and neighboring Brazil and Argentina were in crisis in the early 17th century.
 Recurrent epidemics of European diseases had reduced their population by up 50 percent and the forced labor of the encomiendas by the Spanish and mestizo colonists had made virtual slaves of many.
 Franciscan missionaries began establishing missions called reductions in the 1580s.
 The first Jesuits arrived in Asunción in 1588 and founded their first mission (or reduction) of San Ignacio Guazú in 1609.
-The objectives of the Jesuits were to make Christians of the Guaraní, impose European values and customs (which were regarded as part and parcel of a Christian life), and isolate and protect the Guaraní from European colonists and slavers.
+The objectives of the Jesuits were to make Christians of the Guaraní, impose European values and customs, and isolate and protect the Guaraní from European colonists and slavers.

 In addition to recurrent epidemics, the Guaraní were threatened by the slave-raiding Bandeirantes from Brazil, who captured natives and sold them as slaves to work in sugar plantations or as concubines and household servants.
 Having depleted native populations near São Paulo, they discovered the richly populated Jesuit missions.
 Initially, the missions had few defenses against the slavers and thousands of Guaraní were captured and enslaved.
 Beginning in 1631, the Jesuits moved their missions from the Guayrá province (present day Brazil and Paraguay), about 500 km southwest to the three borders region of Paraguay, Argentina, and Brazil.
 About 10,000 of 30,000 Guaraní in the missions chose to accompany the Jesuits.
 In 1641 and 1642, armed by the Jesuits, Guaraní armies defeated the Bandeirantes and ended the worst of the slave trade in their region.
 From this point on the Jesuit missions enjoyed growth and prosperity, punctuated by epidemics.
-At the peak of their importance in 1732, the Jesuits presided over 141,000 Guaraní (including a sprinkling of other peoples) who lived in about 30 missions.
+At the peak of their importance in 1732, the Jesuits presided over 141,000 Guaraní (including a sprinkling of other peoples) in about 30 missions.